syncfusion-content/winui-docs/winui/Circular-Charts/Getting-Started.md

 ## Enable legend

-The legend provides information about the data point displayed in the Circular chart.
+The legend provides information about the data point displayed in the circular chart.
 The [Legend]() property of the chart was used to enable it.

 {% tabs %}